 Top 5 Buyers Mistakes

 Automatic screen presses are the very backbone of any small screen printing shop.
-Sure the initial investment may be a little higher than the traditional manual screen presses, but once word leaks out that you have an automatic press – many companies will be that much more inclined to reach an agreement with your company.
+While the initial investment may be a little higher than traditional manual screen presses, once word leaks out that you have an automatic press – many companies will be that much more inclined to reach an agreement with your company.
 Getting the right printing press can make a huge difference in both the bottom line of the company and the efficiency of the company.
 It pays to choose your press carefully.
-Here are some of the most common mistakes when people buy them.
+Here are some of the most common mistakes people make when purchasing screen printing machines.

 The key factor in purchasing a screen printing machine is to understand what you will need from it.
 If you are going to buy a screen printing machine and you do not have any idea of what you need that machine to do, you are going to end up costing yourself in the long run.

-In terms of what you need it for consider the following things:
+In terms of what you need it for, consider the following: